 One XML configuration is required for each CacheManager that is created.
 It is an error to use the same configuration, because things like directory paths and listener ports will conflict.
 Ehcache will attempt to resolve conflicts and will emit a warning reminding the user to configure a separate configuration for multiple CacheManagers with conflicting settings.

-The sample ehcache.xml, which is included in the ehcache distribution is reproduced below:
+The sample ehcache.xml, which is included in the ehcache distribution is reproduced below.
+The sample contains full commentary required to configure each element.
+Further information can be found in specific chapters in the Guide.